 With concealed hardware, inlay options, and flush surface finishes, BAUCO® plus II, BAUCO® rondo, and BAUCO® plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.

-Drywall finishing for bauco plus II
+Drywall finishing and mudding process for BAUCO® plus II

-Finishing and mudding of the virtually invisible access panel.
 Remove inner door leaf, and begin applying filler compound.
 It is important to press the compound firmly into any gaps around frame and fill to the height of the outer protruding frame, as this is your finished height.